 Joseph & Mary Retreat House - $2,900 with a suggested donation of $350.00 for spiritual direction services.

 Capuchin Retreat Center in Jerusalem - $2,700.00 plus the cost of international travel.
-The stipend for spiritual direction is included in both locations.
+The stipend for spiritual direction is included.
 In both locations the cost for all materials are covered.

 Contact for Applications